pinterest/api-quickstart/README.md

      PINTEREST_APP_SECRET=<string>
      ```

-2. Pick one of the language directories (currently bash, nodejs and python) and follow the directions in the README file in the directory:
+2. Pick one of the language directories (currently bash, nodejs, php, and python) and follow the directions in the README file in the directory:
    * [NodeJS README](./nodejs/README.md)
      ```
      cd ./nodejs